 - Installed more than 278,000 energy-efficient traffic signals

 - Installed 197,000 energy-efficient streetlights

 - Timed traffic signals on 4,666 street lane miles of road.

 As of October 2013, EECBG grant recipients had spent $2.7 billion, or 97.8% of allocated funds.

 Jobs Created or Retained

 Altogether, EECBG created or retained 1,891 full-time-equivalent jobs.

-The funding for the EECBG program under the Recovery Act totaled $3.2 billion.
-Of this amount, approximately $2.7 billion was awarded through formula grants.
-In addition, approximately $454 million was allocated through competitive grants, which was awarded through DOE funding opportunity announcements.
+Of the $3.2 billion in Recovery Act funding the EECBG Program provided, approximately $2.7 billion was awarded through formula grants and approximately $454 million was allocated through competitive grants, which were awarded through DOE funding opportunity announcements.

 EECBG Funding by Activity